 In the minds of the founders, democracy has a place in a constitutional republic.
 But, it has only a place, and certainly not the place of primacy.
 Just as our soul must balance our rationality and our passions, so the Supreme Court (and, originally, the Senate) must balance our House of Representatives and our Presidency.

-I apologize that much of this post probably reads like Civics 101, but “democracy” is neither the same as “rule by the people” or as freedom, liberty, or goodness.
+I apologize that much of this essay probably reads like Civics 101, but “democracy” is neither the same as “rule by the people” or as freedom, liberty, or goodness.

 Democracy is the lowest—the passionate and animalistic—part of governance, and it should remain as such should the by now abused integrity of Madam Liberty survive into the second decade of the twenty-first century.